Kagoshima green tea

-Kagoshima green tea is grown in Kagoshima Prefecture, who together with Shizuoka Prefecture account for roughly 70% of all dried unrefined tea in Japan.
+Kagoshima green tea is grown in Kagoshima Prefecture which, together with Shizuoka Prefecture, accounts for roughly 70% of all dried unrefined tea in Japan.
 Kagoshima green tea is known for its shaded first flush harvests which are one of the earliest harvests of the year.
 This tea is called shincha.
 Second harvests while often used for green tea are now being used for black tea production as well.
 Later third and fourth flushes are often blended and used in tea bottles that are sold in stores and vending machines.
 The name Kagoshima green tea has been used since about 1992.

 Production

 The largest cultivation area of tea which is around the Nansatsu plateau ranging from Minami-Kyushu to Makurazaki.
 Other important cultivation areas include the prefectures second and third largest production regions Shibushi and Kirishima as well as the surrounding regions on the Ōsumi Peninsula.

 Due to Kagoshima being further south than Japan's other tea growing regions, it allows the prefecture to produce more cultivars of tea which may not be suitable further north.
 While Yabukita (the most common cultivar of tea in Japan) still makes up 30% of Kagoshima's tea fields, this number is much less than other tea growing regions in Japan.
 Two other cultivars that are prevalent in Kagoshima include Yutakamidori and Saemidori.
 Yutakamidori is an early budding tea plant with his resistance to disease and a slightly better taste than Yabukita, but is susceptible to frost damage.
 Saemidori is also an early budding tea plant praised for its color and high amino acid content, but its yield can be affected by damage to the plant.